 Culinary Arts Schools in New Jersey

-In this state, Culinary Arts is the 13th most popular major out of a total 45 majors commonly available.
+In terms of popularity, Culinary Arts is the 13th most popular major in the state out of a total 45 majors commonly available.

 In New Jersey, a culinary arts major is more popular with women than with men.